VedavyasaRao/Tech-Log/README.md

 #### Setup for Remote Debugging with Symbol Server and Source Indexing ####

-Troubleshooting production issues of an older release is daunting due to non availability of symbols and source code.
-Symbol Server and Source Indexing technogies make it seamless to debug.
+Troubleshooting production issues of an older release is daunting due to non- availability of symbols and source code.
+Symbol Server and Source Indexing make it seamless to debug.

 Read more about this [here](https://techlog-vedavyasarao.blogspot.com/2022/08/setup-for-remote-debugging-with-symbol.html)